andreipr/GitLocalize-Test-04-06/custom_call.md

 # XLA Custom Calls

-This document doesn't describe how to write and use XLA "custom calls".
+This document describes how to write and use XLA "custom calls".
 Custom calls let you invoke code written in a programming language like C++ or CUDA from an XLA program.